scottglenblanch/learn-dsa/src/chapter6-binary-tree/visualization/README.md

 3 - `yarn run chapter6:visualize:run-server`

-Note: Commands #2 and #3 will need to be ran in separate terminals
+Note: Commands #2 and #3 will need to be run in separate terminals